 - Allows you to assess social impairment in natural settings—teachers, parents, and others are asked to rate symptoms that they've noticed over time at home, in the classroom, or elsewhere.
 Raters evaluate symptoms using a quantitative scale representing a range of severity.

 - In addition to a total score reflecting severity of social deficits in the autism spectrum, five treatment subscale scores are provided: Social Awareness, Social Cognition, Social Communication, Social Motivation, and Restricted Interests and Repetitive Behavior.
-Two subscales are considered DSM-5-compatible: Scores on these subscales make it easy to compare your client's symptoms to proposed DSM-5 diagnostic criteria for ASD.
+Two subscales are considered DSM-5-compatible: Scores on these subscales make it easy to compare your client's symptoms to DSM-5 diagnostic criteria for ASD.

 - Offers four forms with 65 items each: school-age (ages 4-18 years), preschool (ages 2.5-4.5 years), adult (ages 19 years and older), and adult self-report.